BradHutchings/Mmojo-Server-v2/docs/16-Set-up-Cross-Compile-x86_64-on-aarch64.md

 **Where:** Perform this step in both your aarch64 (arm64) build environment.

 ---
+### OPTIONAL: Update from Mmojo Server Repo
+(Instructions here to update your locally cloned repo.
+Run a script in the repo.)

+---
 ### Set up Cross Compile x86_64 on aarch64 (arm64)
 Do this if you're running on aarch64/arm64:
 ```